TonySpaceLtd/HardwareInfo/README.md

 # Hardware Information for Tony Space
-This repository contains hardware information such as specification, schematics, pinout, and etc.
+This repository contains hardware information such as specification, schematic, pinout, and etc.

 30 products listed below has been added on initial date (20210222)
 - [TSX-MCU-E32P61-1](https://github.com/TonySpaceLtd/HardwareInfo/tree/main/TSX-MCU-E32P61-1)